 The fact that you aren’t placing videos on your own server has benefits.
 However, it also means you are putting those videos on someone else’s server.
 You don’t control how that server is managed so if the platform you use stops working, or decides to remove the video, you’ll be left to scramble for a new solution.
 Luckily for you, when embedding videos from Promo, that is something you will never have to be concerned about – just saying…

 You likely have a limited amount of space available on your server.
 Going over that amount would mean upgrading to a larger and more expensive server.
 Videos can take up a significant amount of storage space quite quickly, so embedding videos that are hosted elsewhere is a good way to manage space and keep your costs down.
 With Promo, you’ll have cloud hosting available for all of your videos, This will allow you to keep video files off of your server while knowing they are always available for use on your site or social channels.
+In addition to this, if you find your file is too big, you can learn how to compress a video before embedding it.

 Depending on how you choose to embed your videos, and where you choose to host them, branding on the videos might not be as clean as you would like for showing on your website.
 In other words, there might be some advertisements presented to viewers through the video.
 The video might also feature the logo of another company (the one that is serving the video).
 For many site owners, this won’t be much of an issue, but it is something to keep in mind.